Steve Spurrier: San Francisco 49ers

 The San Francisco 49ers selected Spurrier with the third overall pick of the 1967 NFL/AFL draft, trading up to land the star quarterback.
 Spurrier was told by team officials that he was being prepped to replace veteran 49ers quarterback and frequent All-Pro John Brodie in "four or five years", a situation which negatively affected his motivation.
 "I was not a very ambitious player", Spurrier admitted in his 2016 autobiography.

 Spurrier had few opportunities to play and fewer to start early in his pro career, and he did not play very well when he got on the field.
 He attempted less than five passes over the entire season in three out of his first five years in the NFL, and he did not throw a touchdown pass until his third pro season.
 Instead, he settled into the role of backup quarterback and starting punter.
+Despite the limited action, Spurrier occasionally received credit for his contributions.
+He was nominated for Associated Press' Offensive Player of the Week in Week 6 of 1969, when he led the 49ers to an upset win over the Baltimore Colts.
+In the divisional round of the 1970–71 NFL playoffs against the Minnesota Vikings, he had a punt that was downed on the opposing one-yard line; Minnesota's offense was unable to advance from that far back and a poor punt set up the 49ers' game-sealing scoring drive.

 Spurrier's first extended opportunity came in 1972, when an injured ankle left Brodie unable to play for over a month.
 San Francisco was 2–3 when Spurrier became the starter, and he led the team to a 6–1–1 record, throwing sixteen touchdowns over eight games and putting them in a position to make the playoffs.
 Spurrier continued to start even after Brodie had recovered.
 However, when he threw three interceptions in the first half of the regular-season finale, Brodie entered the game and led a second-half comeback that clinched a playoff spot.
 Head coach Dick Nolan chose to start Brodie in the first round of the playoffs against the Dallas Cowboys, whom the 49ers had beaten 31–10 on Thanksgiving Day in Texas with Spurrier starting.
 Spurrier did not make an appearance in the playoff rematch, and the Cowboys intercepted Brodie twice on their way to a 30–28 victory that ended the 49ers' season.